junxit/us-congress-bills-113/metadata.md

 - 2013-07-10 — Introduced in Senate
 - 2013-07-10 — Read twice and referred to the Committee on Commerce, Science, and Transportation.
+- 2014-04-09 — Committee on Commerce, Science, and Transportation.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2014-09-10 — Committee on Commerce, Science, and Transportation.
+Reported by Senator Rockefeller with an amendment in the nature of a substitute.
+With written report No. 113-251.
+- 2014-09-10 — Committee on Commerce, Science, and Transportation.
+Reported by Senator Rockefeller with an amendment in the nature of a substitute.
+With written report No. 113-251.
+- 2014-09-10 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 556.